CuyZ/NotiZ/Documentation/Events/README.md

 notification.
 An event class is bound to either a TYPO3 signal or a hook.

-An event should extend `\CuyZ\Notiz\Event\AbstractEvent`.

-In addition to the required methods, the event must implement the `run` method.
-This method takes the signal/hook arguments as parameters.

-If you need a more specific implementation for your event, you can instead implement the interface `\CuyZ\Notiz\Event\Event`.

-Once your event is created, you will have to register it into NotiZ.

 ## Provided events

 NotiZ comes with several events out of the box.
 You can use them directly after